Dr Justin Parkhurst BS MPhil DPhil

 - F: +44 (0)20 7927 2701

-I am a multidisciplinary social scientist with primary interst in policy analysis, including the application of political and sociological concepts to health care use and health policy making.
+I am a multidisciplinary social scientist with primary interest in policy analysis, including the application of political and sociological concepts to health care use and health policy making.

 Primary research interests:

-- The use of evidence in policy realms, particularly: how ideologies shape and frame evidence, with consequent impacts on policy discourse and policy ideas; and how institutional structures can be arranged to improve the utilisation of health evidence.
+- The use of evidence in policy, particularly: how ideologies shape and frame evidence, and how institutional structures can improve the utilisation of health evidence.